 - 1 pinch white pepper

-- First, heat the soy sauce, mirin and sugar together in a small saucepan.
+- First, heat 1 tbsp soy sauce, 1 tbsp mirin and 1 tsp sugar together in a small saucepan.
 Allow to boil for 30 seconds and then remove from the heat.

 - Allow to cool for a few minutes and then transfer it to a small jug or bowl.

-- Place the washed and cut vegetables in a salad bowl and toss together.
+- Place the washed and cut vegetables in a salad bowl.

-- Arrange the sliced sashimi around the top of the salad.
+- Arrange 200 g sashimi-grade fish on the top of the vegetables.

 - Drizzle with sauce and mix well before serving.